 answers to all your questions

-Located in the menu bar (as shown in the image above), the FAQs are divided into the following subjects—which you can click on to find the answers to your questions:
+Located in the menu (as shown in the image above), the FAQs are divided into the following subjects:

 This new FAQ facility means you can now access 3 levels of explanation of all aspects of the human condition: